networkx/nx-guides/content/contributing.md

 Once all tests are completed, you can see warnings and errors that prevents your PR from passing the tests.
 To do that, go to the bottom of "Conversation" page in your PR.
 There will be red cross signs on the left side of "ci/circleci: build-docs" test suite.
 Click on the "Details" link on the right side of it to see errors and warnings.

 You can also click on the "Details" link on the right side of "ci/circleci: build-docs artifact".
 If your notebook is built, this will bring you to the full documentation for the project as if this branch was merged.
 You can then navigate to the notebook you have created and check that your documentation looks good.

+### Environment

+A good way to go about editing your markdown file is with Jupyter Notebook or other markdown file editors.
+Just make sure the metadata fits that of the other markdown files in nx-guides.

 +++